Battle of Gołąb: Aftermath

+The Poles, surrounded by an enemy that outnumbered them three times, did not allow themselves to be defeated and inflicted significant losses on the Swedish army.
+The skirmish near Gołębie proved the talent of Czarniecki, who skillfully exploited Charles Gustav's mistakes and successively attacked the divided Swedish forces.

 Charles Gustav was confident that the battle ended in complete destruction of Czarniecki’s army.
 This was untrue, as the Poles used a manoeuver, which they had observed while fighting Crimean Tatars.
 Their forces scattered across the area, to concentrate again after a few days.
 The Battle of Golab was described by Henryk Sienkiewicz, in his novel Deluge.